Rafffaelb/Dirac_Billiard/README.md

 **In this repository**, I analyze the influence of the three fundamental symmetries (chGOE, chGUE, chGSE) in the conductance of electrons inside the Dirac billiard.
 I obtain the distributions of conductance, as well as the average and variance in terms of the number of open channels for each class of symmetry.
 I also perform simulations to see how the conductance of each class of symmetry depends on the barrier between the lead and chaotic cavity, which Γ is called the transparency of the barrier.
 Moreover, I analyze the weak localization correction of conductance as a function of the barrier's transparency Γ and compare with the Schrodinger billiard.

+## Shot Noise

+**In this repository**, I perform numerical simulations of shot-noise power, also known as the spectral density of the noise.
+In the same way as the conductance, I analyze the influence of the chGOE, chGUE, and chGSE ensembles on the distributions of shot-noise power, as well as the average and variance.
+I also explore the dependence of shot-noise power with the number of open channels and the barrier's transparency Γ, recovering some results of the literature.
+The shot-noise produced by scattered electrons in a chaotic cavity can be used to indicate the presence of entangled electron pairs by violations of Bell's inequality.

 ## References